sunnyly2016/BadCustomerDetector/README.md

 4. k_finder()

-Utilized a package called KneeLocation to find the elbow of the WSS plot.
+Utilized a package called KneeLocation to find the elbow from the WSS plot and the elbow is the best K.